elliottslaughter/amd-gpu-test/README.md

         (And pass this to `__hipRegisterFatBinary`.)

       * Need to manually set `amdgpu_kernel` calling convention on kernel.
-      * Need to manually configure work group size.
+      * Work group size is currently hard-coded.
   * `device_kernel_module`: Works with the following workarounds:
       * Need to manually set `amdgpu_kernel` calling convention on kernel.
-      * Need to manually configure work group size.
+      * Work group size is currently hard-coded.

 # Crusher Quickstart